I recently published a series of posts about giving and receiving feedback in the workplace.

-- Things where they still have additional opportunity to be good at the thing (that is, thinks they can change to get closer to their goals)
+- Things where they still have additional opportunity to be good at the thing (that is, things they can change to get closer to their goals)

 This moves the chair in the feedback conversation [move the chair facing to the right so both chairs are now facing toward the left] so both people are on the same side of the table, conspiring to help the feedback recipient get to those goals [gesture toward the left wall].